Council Approved Dropped Kerb Contractors

 With the huge rise in demand for parking off-street, more people are putting down kerbs to have a car at their property’s front.

-Direct Line Home Insurance found that off-street car parking is considered a good feature that can increase a property’s value.
-This, along with parking restrictions in many residential neighborhoods, has caused a drop in planning applications to kerb.
+Direct Line home insurance research has shown that off-street parking can be a valuable feature that increases the property’s market price.
+This combined with increased parking restrictions in many residential areas has led to a dramatic increase in planning applications for the kerb.

 If you intend to drop the curb in front of your property, to permit a car on the pavement to pass it, permission is usually required.
 The reason is that pavement might need reinforcement to carry the weight of vehicles and protect the pipes and cables below.
-It’s also necessary to ensure that there is no safety risk to motorists using the new access.
+This is to make sure that the new access does not pose a danger to other road users.

 vehicle crossover installation Nottinghamshire